hashicorp/consul/plugin/auto/README.md

 # auto

+## Name

-*auto* enables serving zone data from an RFC 1035-style master file which is automatically picked up from disk.
+*auto* - enables serving zone data from an RFC 1035-style master file which is automatically picked up from disk.

+## Description

 The *auto* plugin is used for an "old-style" DNS server.
 It serves from a preloaded file that exists on disk.
 If the zone file contains signatures (i.e. is signed, i.e. DNSSEC) correct DNSSEC answers